opencv/opencv/modules/highgui/doc/user_interface.rst

 If a window with the same name already exists, the function does nothing.

 You can call :cpp:func:`destroyWindow` or :cpp:func:`destroyAllWindows` to close the window and de-allocate any associated memory usage.
-For a simple program, you don’t really have to call these functions because all the resources and windows of the application are closed automatically by the operating system upon exit.
+For a simple program, you do not really have to call these functions because all the resources and windows of the application are closed automatically by the operating system upon exit.

 **[Qt Backend Only]**